 Your hobbies and interests do matter, especially when you’re a fresher.

-Yes, you should have a keen interest in finance.
+should have a keen interest in finance.
 But don’t put that in the hobbies section.

 Use the hobbies section to talk about things that would show you’re a cultural fit.
 Look up the company you’re applying to and find out what they enjoy doing.

 Great, you’re a match!